16 Types of Steak Everyone Should Know

 The Denver cut is my new favorite steak.
 It’s cut out of the eye of the chuck, which runs along the front shoulder.
 This section is typically very tough and not well-suited for steaks, but because the Denver is located in the center, it sees very little exercise.
 It’s marbled like a strip without all the excess fat (or high price tag).

-Editor’s Tip: These steaks cook exceptionally well using sous vide, or cooked on the indirect side heat of the grill before being reverse-seared at the end.
+How to Cook It: These steaks cook exceptionally well using sous vide, or cooked on the indirect side heat of the grill before being reverse-seared at the end.
 They taste best at medium-rare to medium temperatures.

 Flap meat doesn’t necessarily sound appetizing, but it’s an affordable, versatile cut that tastes great.
 Sometimes called sirloin flap, this cut comes from the very bottom of the sirloin close to where it meets the flank section.